zloeber/zloeber/README.md

 ## Hi there! 👋

-I'm **Zachary Loeber**, an Infrastructure Automation and Solution Engineer with a DevOps mindset.
-Still in denial about being an actual developer.
+I'm **Zachary Loeber**, an Infrastructure engineer with a DevOps mindset who might still in denial about being an actual developer.
 I love building efficient systems and automating processes to improve productivity.
+Everything as code has long been my mantra and click-ops is my mortal enemy.

 ## About Me

 Based in **Madison, WI**, I'm currently working at **SPR**.
 My journey revolves around infrastructure automation, where I aim to streamline operations and enhance system performance.
 I enjoy tackling complex challenges and finding innovative solutions to vexing technical issues.
+I have strong security, networking, and identity knowledge with almost 30 years of experience to draw upon.

 ## Skills & Technologies